Michael Dillon: Death and legacy

 On 1 May 1962, Dillon (also going under the name Jivaka) completed the manuscript of his autobiography titled Out of the Ordinary and mailed it to his literary agent.
 Whilst travelling to Kashmir in another attempt to renew his entry to Ladakh, he collapsed and was taken to the Civil Hospital of Dalhousie.
 He died in the hospital on 15 May 1962.
 His death was unexplained, but malnourishment and typhoid fever likely contributed.
 His body was cremated in a Mahayana ceremony.
 After Dillon's death, it was reported that his brother wished the manuscript for Out of the Ordinary to be burned, but Dillon's agent did not comply.
 It remained in storage until it was discovered by author and biographer Liz Hodgkinson who used it to write her biography of Dillon titled Michael née Laura (1989).
 The manuscript was also used by Pagan Kennedy to write another biography of Dillon, The First Man-Made Man (2007).
 The autobiography was published in full in 2016, entitled Out of the Ordinary: A Life of Gender and Spiritual Transitions.

 Michael Dillon and Roberta Cowell were the subjects of a 2015 Channel 4 documentary titled Sex Change Spitfire Ace.
 The documentary told the story of their lives and featured interviews with Liz Hodgkinson and Cowell's daughter Diana.
 In 2020, St Anne's College, Oxford announced a new lecture series called The Michael Dillon LGBT+ Lectures, in honour of Dillon, which featured talks from LGBT+ figures including Lord Smith of Finsbury, Zing Tsjeng and CN Lester.
+The American playwright Else Went wrote An Oxford Man, based on Dillon's life; the play was nominated for the 2025 Susan Smith Blackburn Prize.